Ixcateopan (archaeological site): Background

 The Aztecs began making incursions in the Guerrero area as early as 1414 under Chimalpopoca as part of the conquest of the Toluca Valley.
 Incursions into the Tierra Caliente came around 1433 under Itzcoatl who attacked the Cuitlatecos settled between the Teloloapan and Cocula Rivers.
 By 1440, the Aztec Empire controlled the north of the state, or the mountainous areas.
 Attempts to take the Costa Chica area began in 1452 against the Yopis, which failed.
 Various battles would be fought between 1452 and 1511 before most of the rest of the state became Aztec tributary provinces.
 The modern state of Guerrero the comprised seven Aztec provinces.

-Some of the inhabitants of this area before the Conquest were the Cohuixas and the Chontals.
+Some of the inhabitants of this area before the Conquest were the Cohuixcas and the Chontals.
 The native community located at what is now the southern edge of the town dates back to at least 350 CE.
 This community was an important regional ceremonial center as well as the headquarters for the guardian soldiers.
 It was also closely associated with the production of cotton and cotton products, a valuable commodity at the time.
 Ixcateopan was one of the last cities to be subjugated by the Aztec Empire.
 The location served as a point to gather and then distribute tribute from surrounding areas.
 Mexica from other parts of the Aztec Empire, including soldiers, came here due to the wars between them and the Purépecha Empire.
 Because of this, Ixcateopan, originally a purely Chontal city, became multicultural.